joyce725/DigitalImageProcessing/README.md

 # DigitalImageProcessing

-  This repository contains some OpenCV code and MATLAB code of digital image processing.
+  This repository contains some OpenCV codes and MATLAB codes of digital image processing.